Asian Studies Major, B.A.–Arab Cultures Concentration

 Placement credit (PL) may not be used to meet core requirements for the concentration.

 With the approval of the associate chair of Asian studies, a student may count a course in directed readings (ASIA 496 or ARAB 496) in the concentration in Arab cultures.
 To register for ASIA 496 or ARAB 496, a student must obtain the approval of the associate chair and the faculty member who will supervise the project.

 Of the eight courses in the concentration in Arab cultures, at least six must be passed with a grade of C (not C-) or better.
-No course in the concentration may be declared Pass/Fail.

 Special Opportunities in Asian Studies